Who is Banksy? All the facts, clues, and mysteries surrounding the identity of the street artist

 However, Banksy claimed not to be the man in the photograph, and Gunningham's entourage was uncooperative.
 Even his alleged parents reportedly denied his existence.
 Given Banksy's long history of success in covering his tracks, it's possible that the lead the Mail pursued was a diversionary tactic, according to the authors of the 2008 article.

-However, the study was postponed after Banksy's lawyers contacted the university and raised concerns about how the study, titled "Tagging Banksy," could be used in the press.
+However, the investigation was postponed after Banksy's lawyers contacted the university and raised concerns about how the study, titled "Tagging Banksy," could be used in the press.

 Neither Gunningham nor Banksy or his representatives have ever publicly commented on this theory to confirm or deny it.